redhat-na-ssa/nvaie-guide/docs/software/cuda/cuda.md

 3. Hardcore Linux users can always use `ssh` and `vim`.

-- Perform the following to prepare the system to compile and run CUDA programs.
+- Next, perform the following to prepare the system to compile and run CUDA programs.
   - `export PATH=$PATH:/usr/local/cuda/bin`
   - Even better, modify your `~/.bashrc`